 1971 wasn’t exactly a banner season for the Phillies, who would go just 67-95.
 However, Wise, a year before Steve Carlton joined the Phillies, put together a strong campaign.
 Across 272.1 innings, Wise went 17-14 with a 2.88 ERA, 3.08 FIP and 4.6 fWAR.
 Wise was the Phillies lone representative for the 1971 All-Star Game at Tiger Stadium, where he was teammates on the National League team with Bench, Rose and May, all of whom were in the lineup when he no-hit the Reds.
 Reds reliever Clay Carroll, who gave up Wise’s second home run of the game, was also an All-Star.

 In MLB history, there are 302 documented no-hitters.
 Is Wise’s the most dominant performance simply based on how he pitched?
 Probably not.
-However, in a sport that increasingly seems headed for a universal DH, it’s unlikely that anyone will ever join Wise in the no-hitter/two home run club.
+However, in a sport that now has a universal DH, it’s unlikely that anyone will ever join Wise in the no-hitter/two home run club.

 MORE FROM PHILLIES NATION

 - Phillies 2022 Walk-Up Songs

 - Before His Walk-Off, Rhys Hoskins And His Wife Jayme ‘Went Yard’ For MDA